mysterioustrousers/MTAnimation/README.md

 I have `TODO:` comments on stuff I need some help with, so feel free.

-For the OSX target to build, you must init the TwUI submodule, like so:

-    git submodule update --init --recursive

 ## Credits

 Inspired by [Nocho Soto's NSBKeyframeAnimation Library](https://github.com/NachoSoto/NSBKeyframeAnimation)